 What is Secularism - simple print your own leaflet (PDF, 101 Kb)

 NSS Student Start Up Guide (PDF, 507 Kb)

 Student Start Up FLYER (PDF, 34 Kb)

 This general leaflet (available from the NSS) gives a brief outline of secularism and its importance in protecting human rights.

 Secular Charter large post cards - available from the NSS

 We always recommend that student groups look around and see what other resources and support there are from a range of groups on campus and nationally.
 This can be a great way for you to form links and share learning with other societies.

-The AHS is the National Federation of Atheist, Humanist and Secular Student Societies, the umbrella organisation for non-religious student societies.The National Secular Society works closely with the AHS to promote secularism among students.
+In 2009 the NSS and a number of groups helped launch the AHS,a the National Federation of Atheist, Humanist and Secular Student Societies, the umbrella organisation for non-religious student societies.

 Student societies who are members of the AHS can affiliate to the NSS for free.